 Jason Brady, University Library Specialist, Special Collections, Hunter Library

 George Frizzell, former Head of Special Collections, Hunter Library

 Melissa Highter, former Web Developer, IT / Web Services

 Scott Philyaw, former Director of the Mountain Heritage Center and Associate Professor of History

-Curtis Wood, Mountain Heritage Center volunteer and Professor Emeritus of History
+Curtis Wood, former Mountain Heritage Center research associate and Professor Emeritus of History